dirkzon/oauth2.1-oidc-pkce-demo/README.md

 ```sh
    docker-compose up --build
 ```
-*All services should now be running in Docker Desktop*
+*All services should now be running in Docker Desktop.*
 ![Containers in Docker Desktop](./examples/containers.PNG)